avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 Astrophysics
 ======
 I take a keen interest in astrophysics particularly in Special and General Relativity.
 You can call me a self-taught amateur astrophysicist.
-Some of the books related to astrophysics and similar subjects that I have read (but may not completely comprehend) are listed <a href="https://avirupmandal.github.io/technical-books/" style="text-decoration:none"><span style="color:RoyalBlue">here</span></a>.
+Some of the books related to astrophysics and similar subjects that I have read (may not completely comprehend however :D) are listed <a href="https://avirupmandal.github.io/technical-books/" style="text-decoration:none"><span style="color:RoyalBlue">here</span></a>.

 **Feel free to drop me a line if our interests match (or not).
 I am always up for a healthy discussion.**